jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_5.rst

 review
 *********************************************************************************

 The :ref:`truth table` shows the possible states inputs can take and how they interact to give possible outputs.
-In most cases I do not need to know all the operations, just the conditions for the problem I am solving, and as always remember that they are can be made with some combination of :ref:`NOT<test_logical_negation>`, :ref:`AND<test_logical_conjunction>` and :ref:`OR<test_logical_disjunction>`
+In most cases I do not need to know all the operations, just the conditions for the problem I am solving, and as always remember that they can be made with some combination of :ref:`NOT<test_logical_negation>`, :ref:`AND<test_logical_conjunction>` and :ref:`OR<test_logical_disjunction>`

 The examples above show

-* security alarm
+* :ref:`security alarm`

   ============================================================================================  ==================== ================= ===================  ================= ==============================================================
   output                                                                                        :green:`motion`,     :green:`motion`,  :red:`no motion`,    :red:`no motion`, operation